-Now and then, we hear from patients who want to know if dental X-rays are truly safe.
+Now and then, we hear from patients who want to know if dental X-rays are genuinely safe.

-Various media outlets will also create fear in the public with reporting on some "new study” that shows the amount of radiation exposure they receive during a dental X-ray to be harmful.
-What these stories tend to ignore is that there are well-established standards and best-practices for performing dental X-rays and, if your dental health professional is conforming to these standards, your risk is virtually non-existent.
+Various media outlets create fear in public by reporting on some "new study".
+Studies show the amounts of radiation exposure they receive during a dental X-ray to be harmful.
+What these stories ignore is there are well-established standards and best practices for performing dental X-rays.
+And, if your dental health professional is conforming to these standards, your risk is virtually non-existent.

-According to the latest information available, shown here in a Radiation Chart at RadiologyInfo.org, which is sponsored by the American College of Radiology, when performed properly, a dental X-ray contains the same amount of radiation that you would experience naturally in a single day.
-The risk factor therefore, is "negligible.”
-In other words, an X-ray in your dentist's office is the same as living one day in sunlight.
-No big deal.
+According to the latest information available, here in a Radiation Chart at RadiologyInfo.org.
+When appropriately performed, dental X-rays contain the same amount of radiation that you would experience naturally in a single day.
+Therefore, the risk factor is "negligible.".
+In other words, an X-ray in your dentist's office is the same as living one day in sunlight—no big deal.

 Dental X-ray Standards and Practices

-In April 2012, the American Dental Association (ADA) responded to a study of the effects of dental X-rays relative to increased incidents of a particular type of brain tumor.
-The ADA concluded that the study was flawed, in both its approach and its conclusions.
-From their response…
+In April 2012, the American Dental Association responded to a study about the effects of dental X-rays.
+The study was relative to increased incidents of a particular type of brain tumor.
+The ADA concluded that the study was flawed in its approach and conclusions.
+From their response.

-Beyond these standards, the US Food and Drug Administration (FDA) also publishes standards and guidelines for the use of dental X-rays.
-Again, when these standards and guidelines are followed, the risk of patient exposure is negligible.
+Beyond these standards, the US Food and Drug Administration (FDA) publishes standards and guidelines for using dental X-rays.
+Again, when dental professionals follow the standards and guidelines, the risk of patient exposure is negligible.

 A properly trained and ethical dental health professional will never expose patients to excessive levels of exposure by performing unnecessary dental X-rays.
-Only in extreme and rare cases, where a patient is at risk of severe tooth decay for example, will a dental patient require X-rays more than once a year.
+In extreme and rare cases, where a patient is at risk of severe tooth decay, for example, a dental patient will require X-rays more than once a year.

-The safest approach for you, if you're concerned about the amount of exposure you or your family have received, is to voice your concerns to your dentist and ask if the X-rays are truly necessary.
+The safest approach for you, if you're concerned about the amount of exposure you or your family have received, is to voice your concerns to your dentist and ask if the X-rays are essential.